 How you choose an Aardwolf taxidermy mount depends on things like your budget, wall space, and personal taste.
 When it comes to the creation of a full mount, we find that considerable discussion with the customer yields the best results.
 This is due to the fact that each form is given a distinct shape and arrangement.

+Life-Form Taxidermy will make an exact copy of the skin as soon as they get all of your mounting instructions.
+All of the skins are tanned and oiled with high-quality products and methods to make sure they are preserved for years.
 Each skin is put on a manikin to make sure that it fits well.
 After the eyes and ears are expertly placed, the skin is sewn by a professional.
 Before making any last changes, the taxidermist waits until the animal is dry.
 They put the trophies in crates, and the shipping company hired by the client brings them to the client.

 Taking care of your Aardwolf trophy